Top Mass Communication Courses in India 2026: Overview, Details, Syllabus, Specializations & More

 Know More

-Before choosing a course, it is important to understand what mass communication as a discipline encompasses.
+However, before choosing a course, it is important to understand what mass communication as a discipline encompasses.
 It prepares students for roles in journalism, advertising, film, PR, corporate communication, and digital media.

-Whether pursued at the undergraduate or postgraduate level, a Mass Communication course blends media theory, content production, and communication strategy—helping students become skilled communicators for the real world:
+Whether pursued at the undergraduate or postgraduate level, a Mass Communication course blends media theory, content production, and communication strategy, helping students become skilled communicators for the real world.

-Undergraduate Level (BA in Mass Communication):
+Undergraduate Level (BA in Mass Communication)

 • Duration: 3 years (6 semesters)